 my-cumbria-logo, my-cumbria-logo Toggle navigation

 During your course will be asked to submit a number of different formats of assignments, which may include; essays, portfolios, projects or other types of coursework.
-All coursework is governed by Appendix 3c.
+All coursework is governed by Appendix 3c [PDF].
 The Conduct of Assessment of the University of Cumbria Academic Procedures and Processes, a copy of which can be accessed here.

 Assessment Submission Coversheet